Skip to main content

 };

-You local project will look like this:
+Your local project structure should look similar to this:

 ├── .evershop